Sivaji: The Boss: Filming

 The fair look of Rajinikanth's character in the segment was created using computer-generated imagery, which was performed by V. Srinivas Mohan, the head of the Chennai-based firm Indian Artists.
 K. V. Anand re-shot every single movement of Rajinikanth with a British woman named Jacky, who was also one of the song's background dancers.
 All the shots featuring Rajinikanth in the song and those featuring Jacky were scanned in 4K resolution to enhance their clarity after which Jacky's skin colour was digitally implemented onto Rajinikanth's skin.
+In a scene, Rajinikanth and Shriya Saran imitated the dance from songs from three Tamil films starring Sivaji Ganesan, MGR and Kamal Haasan, respectively.
+For the Telugu dubbed version, the scene instead featured songs from films starring ANR, NTR and Chiranjeevi, respectively.
 French hair-stylist Sandrin Veriar Seth designed two distinct hair-styles for the entire film and 13 hair-styles for the segment alone.
 To avoid disruptions that could occur at the shooting spot due to Rajinikanth's fan following in Tamil Nadu, Brinda choreographed "Balleilakka", Rajinikanth's introduction song sequence in Wai, a hill station near Pune with 500 people for eight days.
 To add more colour to the sequence, a 50-member team of Puli Kali artists from Thrissur were employed by Shankar as background dancers.

 In November 2006, sequences featuring Rajinkanth, Saran and Vivek were shot at the Pune Junction railway station.
 Filming of a key portion involving Rajinikanth and Vivek took place in the Victoria Public Hall building in Chennai.
 A fight sequence and the song "Athiradi" were filmed at Binny Mills.
 The sets for the song were made bearing resemblance to the city of Venice.
 For the climax scenes, which were filmed at the Magarpatta city SEZ towers, Rajinikanth tonsured his head.
 The scenes where Sivaji gets the money he transferred to his friends by forgery were filmed in New York City.
 The completion of those scenes in February 2007 marked the end of the principal photography.
 The climactic fight between Sivaji and Adiseshan was filmed at Vels University.
 K. V. Anand told Shobha Warrier of Rediff.com that the portions other than the songs and action sequences were completed in 65 days.